paulosales/skip-frontend/README.md

 ## Demo app

-A demo version of the mocking page is on line at https://skipmock.netlify.app.
+A demo version of the mocking page is online at https://skipmock.netlify.app.

 ## Install